Mary Kenneth Keller: Career

 Keller believed in the potential for computers to increase access to information and promote education.
 After finishing her doctorate in 1965, Keller founded the computer science department at Clarke College (now Clarke University), a Catholic women's college founded by Sisters of Charity of the Blessed Virgin Mary in Dubuque, Iowa.
 That same year, that National Science Foundation awarded her a grant of $25,000 payable over two years for "instructional equipment for undergraduate education."
 One of the first computer science departments at a small college, Keller directed this department for twenty years.
-Clarke College now has the Keller Computer Center and Information Services, which is named after her and which provides computing and telecommunication support to Clarke College students, faculty members, and staff.
+Clarke University now has the Keller Computer Center and Information Services, which is named after her and which provides computing and telecommunication support to Clarke College students, faculty members, and staff.
 The college has also established the Mary Kenneth Keller Computer Science Scholarship in her honor.

 Keller was an advocate for the involvement of women in computing and the use of computers for education.
 She helped to establish the Association of Small Computer Users in Education (ASCUE).
 She went on to write four books in the field.
 At the ACM/SIGUCC User Services Conference in 1975, Keller declared "we have not fully used a computer as the greatest interdisciplinary tool that has been invented to date."

 Keller died on January 10, 1985, at the age of 71.